MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-X-Presidio-Trust/part-1007-Requests-Under-Freedom-Information-Act/section-1007.6.md

 (2) The need to search for, collect, and appropriately examine a voluminous amount of separate and distinct records demanded in a single request; or

-(3) The need for consultation, which shall be conducted with all practicable speed, with another agency having a substantial interest in the determination of the request.
+(3) The need for consultation, which shall be conducted with all practicable speed, with another department or agency having a substantial interest in the determination of the request.

 (d) *Notice of extension.* A requester shall be notified in writing of an extension under paragraph (c) of this section.
 The notice shall state the reason for the extension and the date on which a determination on the request is expected to be made.
+When the extension exceeds ten working days, the requester shall be provided with an opportunity to modify the request or arrange an alternative time period for processing the original or modified request.
+The requester shall also be notified of the dispute resolution services offered by the Office of Government Information Services.

-(e) *Treatment of delay as denial.* If no determination has been reached at the end of the 20 working day period for deciding an initial request, or an extension thereof under § 1007.6(c), the requester may deem the request denied and may exercise a right of appeal in accordance with § 1007.7.
+(e) *Treatment of delay as denial.* If no determination has been reached at the end of the 20 working day period for deciding an initial request, or an extension thereof under paragraph (c) of this section, the requester may deem the request denied and may exercise a right of appeal in accordance with § 1007.7.

 (f) *Notice of delay.* When a determination cannot be reached within the time limit, or extension thereof, the requester shall be notified of the reason for the delay, of the date on which a determination may be expected, and of the right to treat the delay as a denial for purposes of appeal, including a reference to the procedures for filing an appeal in § 1007.7.

+[83 FR 50832, Oct.
+10, 2018]